djeada/Linux-Notes/notes/containers_and_docker.md

 2. Pull three different variants of the `nginx` image (`nginx:latest`, `nginx:alpine`, and `nginx:1.25-bookworm`) and compare their sizes using `docker images`.
 Discuss why Alpine-based images are significantly smaller and what trade-offs might come with using them.
 3. Run an `nginx` container in detached mode with port `8080` mapped to port `80`, then use `curl http://localhost:8080` to verify it is serving the default page.
 Practice stopping, removing, and restarting the container using `docker stop`, `docker rm`, and `docker run`.
 4. Write a `Dockerfile` for a simple application (such as a static HTML site served by nginx or a Python script).
 Build the image, tag it with a version number, and run a container from it.
 Explain how Docker's layer caching works and why instruction order in a Dockerfile matters.
 5. Create a custom bridge network called `app-net`.
-Run two containers on this network—one running `nginx` and one running `alpine`—and demonstrate that the `alpine` container can reach the `nginx` container by its container name using `ping` or `wget`.
+Run two containers on this network, one running `nginx` and one running `alpine`, and demonstrate that the `alpine` container can reach the `nginx` container by its container name using `ping` or `wget`.
 Explain the DNS resolution behavior of custom networks.
 6. Create a named Docker volume, attach it to a PostgreSQL container, insert some data, then remove and recreate the container using the same volume.
 Verify that your data persists across container removal.
 Discuss the difference between named volumes and bind mounts.
 7. Write a `docker-compose.yml` file that defines at least three services (for example, a web server, an application backend, and a database).
 Start the stack with `docker compose up -d`, verify all services are running, and demonstrate that the services can communicate with each other by service name.
 8. Build a multi-stage `Dockerfile` for a compiled application (use any language you are comfortable with, or find a sample Go or C program).
 Compare the final image size to a single-stage build that includes the full compiler toolchain.
 Explain why multi-stage builds are important for production images.